 He turned to the boy again.

-‘Over the Pays du Salt to the leper colony at Ax les Thermes or to the thermal baths at Rennes les Bains.
-There are very skilled doctors at both places helping the people who are hoping the hot springs will cure their ailments’
+The boy hesitated ‘Over the Pays du Salt to the leper colony at Ax Les Thermes or alternatively to the thermal baths at Rennes Les Bains.
+There are very skilled doctors at both places helping the people who are hoping the hot springs will cure their ailments.’